Starting a paperless kitchen might seem like a newfangled, eco-friendly concept; but if you really think about it, it’s a very vintage idea!

 Hunt around your house for cloth that can be repurposed.

 Do you have some old cotton t-shirts, bath towels or pillowcases that need a new life?
-Cut them to size and store for dirtier messes in the bathroom.
+Cut them to size and store to clean up dirtier messes in the kitchen or bathroom.

 Put hand towels in convenient places throughout your kitchen.

 I keep cloth napkins on the dining table, counter rags by the sink and a pretty dish towel over the oven door to dry hands.
-This will make it easy to grab them!
+This will make it easy to grab them when needed!

 Keep a small laundry bin close by.

 We have a nice little wire basket that we keep in a corner of our kitchen.
 Rags that are wet are laid over the side of the bin to dry thoroughly before washing – this also helps to stop lingering smells from a basket full of wet towels.

 Keep your rags smelling nice.